finsterfurz/coinestate-nft-platform/README.md

 - CoinEstate NFTs are governance credentials only
 - They do NOT represent securities or investment contracts
-- Community voting participation and rewards are administered off-chain under Cayman Islands law
+- Community voting participation and rewards are administered off-chain
 - All participants must complete KYC verification
 - Past performance does not guarantee future results
 - Consult legal and financial advisors before participation